Frequently Asked Questions

 Q. Can you open somebody's eyes in a photo?

-Only if we have another photo of the person's eyes open to work from.
+Only if I have another photo of the person's eyes open to work from.
 The eyes are the first place we look on any picture so it's very difficult to make it look right if it's created from scratch.
 If you have another photo of the subject with open eyes I will assess the situation and see what I can do for you.

 Q. Can you remove somebody from a photo?